AngusGLChen/LearningQ/README.md

 For any questions about the dataset, please contact Guanliang Chen via angus.glchen@gmail.com or guanliang.chen@tudelft.nl

 ## 6. Citation
-If you use LearningQ for a publication, please make reference to it by citing the following paper:
+If you are using LearningQ in your work, please cite:
 ```
-@paper{ICWSM18Guanliang,
+@paper{ICWSM18LearningQ,
 	author = {Guanliang Chen, Jie Yang, Claudia Hauff and Geert-Jan Houben},
 	title = {LearningQ: A Large-scale Dataset for Educational Question Generation},
 	conference = {International AAAI Conference on Web and Social Media},